-The Europa Characteristics:
+The Europa Aircraft:

-The Europa Kit aircraft has a modified laminar flow wing of mild camber for high speed cruise with a leading edge modification to improve low speed stall warning and break.
+The Europa Kit aircraft has a modified laminar flow wing of mild camber for high speed cruise with a leading edge modification to improve low speed stall warning and stall break.
 The wing has a mild taper and twist added to the wing to allow a smooth progression of the stall from the root to the tip during the stall.
-Wing area is slightly over 100 square feet and at a maneuvering weight of about 1300 pound and a nominal 59-61 inch CG range will stall clean at nominally 49 KIAS, and with 27 degrees of flaps will stall at nominally 45KIAS.
+Wing area is slightly over 100 square feet and at a maneuvering weight of about 1300 pounds and a nominal 59-61 inch CG range will stall clean at nominally 49 KIAS, and with 27 degrees of flaps will stall at nominally 45KIAS.
 Nothing new there.

 The layout of the longitudinal stability sets the main wing incidence at about 2.5 degrees positive to the longitudinal axis and the stab nominally at 0 degrees to the longitudinal axis.
 Pitch stability is positive in that the CG is slightly forward of the center of lift indicating the pitch stability is positive and dynamic stability is near deadbeat (rapidly corrects to pitch disturbance).
 The wing dihedral is nominally 2.5 degrees and the sweep is zero.
-Roll stability is near neutral/positive (holds its initial roll without needing additional roll correction and slowly begins a side slip which eventually rolls the aircraft toward wings level rather than diverging deeper in bank).
-With the wing center of lift near the CG the pitch and roll stability and yaw roll coupling are delightful.
+Roll stability is near neutral / slightly positive (holds its initial roll without needing additional roll correction and slowly begins a side slip which eventually rolls the aircraft toward wings level rather than diverging deeper in bank).
+With the wing center of lift near the CG the pitch and roll stability and yaw roll coupling of the aircraft are delightful.
 By that I mean a slight amount of rudder induces a slow controllable roll toward the rudder direction (i.e. right rudder induces right roll).
+Pitch control is smooth and stiffens with airspeed increase, and ailerons are light and in harmony with the pitch.
+So roll control forces are very light at low speed and stiffen with speed increase.

+Warning:

-Warning: Stalls or high angle of attack maneuvering should be conducted at a safe altitude not below 3000 AGL and be done by an experienced pilot first in the test phase.
+Stalls or high angle of attack maneuvering should be conducted at a safe altitude not below 3000 AGL and be done by an experienced pilot first in the test phase.

-Armed with that knowledge I will look at the typical Europa Stall from the initial root stall to the full wing stall.
+Armed with that knowledge I will look at the typical Europa Stall from the initial root stall to the full wing stall and its effect on pitch changes.
 Then I will introduce yaw/roll in and deeply in the stall.
 First the drawing below.
 Here the tip and root sections are depicted at the point where the root of the wing begins to stall.
 In 1 below the root is stalled, the stalled root reduces the downwash angle and the downward force of the stabilator.
-The initial tendency is for the disturbed or stalled root air will impact the stabilator transmitting a small but noticeable rumble through the airframe and due to the change in downwash the nose will begin to drop.
+The initial tendency is for the disturbed or stalled root air will impact the stabilator transmitting a small but noticeable rumble through the airframe and due to the change in downwash (decrease) the nose will begin to drop.